CHanson92/Instanews/readme.md

 > November 2019 - I decided to revisit this project having gained commercial experience.
 I rewrote the app, replacing jQuery with React functional components (with Hooks) that complied with Webpack.
 I added deployment to GitHub Pages.

 > April 2021 - I revisited the app and rewrote it using Next.js where I changed the API from the NYTimes API to News API & used server side rendering.
-The app now uses Incremental Static Regeneration to fetch new data every 10 seconds.
+The app now uses Incremental Static Regeneration to fetch new data every 10 seconds, I also added a search page that allows the user to search for specific news articles.
 I also changed from using SCSS to Tailwindcss.

 ## How to run?